marciogualtieri/Clojure-SICP/README.md

 ## License

-Copyright © 2015 Beewii Enterprises
+Copyright © 2015 Beewiki Enterprises

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.